Diskordlit/FlashGuard/README.md

 # Chrome Extension ![Flashguard Logo](https://github.com/Diskordlit/FlashGuard/blob/FlashGuard-Chrome-Extension/images/logo48.png)
 ## Installation
-The Chrome Extension can be downloaded by going to the [FlashGuard-Chrome-Extension](https://github.com/Diskordlit/FlashGuard/tree/FlashGuard-Chrome-Extension) branch of this repository.
-Upon clicking the code dropdown, the extension can be downloaded as a .zip file.
+The Chrome Extension can be downloaded by clicking on the code dropdown, to be downloaded as a .zip file.
 Further instructions on how to add the extension to Chrome can be found [here](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/).